turingschool/backend-curriculum-site/module2/lessons/authentication.md

   post '/login', to: 'sessions#create'
 ```

-Now we get a error when we click the "Log In" button!
+Now we get an error when we click the "Log In" button!

 ```bash
 Failure/Error: click_on "Log In"